 Selling a Rental Property: Should You Wait for Lease Expiry or Sell Now?

 Deciding when to sell a rental property can be tricky—especially if you have tenants living in it.
-Some landlords choose to sell immediately, while others prefer to wait until the lease expires and the property is vacant.
-The right decision depends on several factors, including the lease terms, tenant cooperation, property condition, and how quickly you need to sell.
+Some landlords wantTenant-occupied rental property in El Paso representing a landlord deciding whether to sell before or after lease expiration. to sell right away, while others wonder if they should wait until the lease expires and the property is vacant.
+Deciding whether to sell a rental property before the lease expires depends on your tenants, lease terms, property condition, and how quickly you need to sell.

 Should you sell now, or wait until the lease ends?
 Let’s break down the pros and cons of both options so you can make the best choice.